aaltosatellite/skylink/docs/json_interface.md

 ```

 Where:
-- `packet_type` is `tc` to indicate that this is telecommand packet.
+- `packet_type` field is `tc` to indicate that this is telecommand packet. (optional)
-- The `data` field is a hexadecimal string of the bytes to transmitted.
+- `data` field contains the transmitted data as a hexadecimal string.
+  For example, `bytes(b"test").hex()` can be used to produced hexedecimal strings in Python.
 - `vc` is optional virtual channel index.
 If the field is given the frame is pushed to specified virtual channel else virtual channel by the used port number is used.

 ## Receiving packet

-When ever a frame is received by the modem and Skylink accepts it, skymodem will automatically transfer the packet to publishing virtual channels socket.
+When ever a frame is received by the modem and Skylink accepts it, skymodem will automatically transfer the packet to publishing virtual channels socket in following format.

 ```
 {